-At least four of my great-grandfathers served in the American Civil War for the Union.
-One of them, Francis Wells, fought at Gettysburg in the 99th PA Infantry.
-He was shot during the seige of St Petersburg, resulting in the loss of his leg.
-An interesting character, George B. Brown. joined the British Army and fought in India before coming to Canada where he deserted and eluded capture by hiding his uniform in some bushes and sneaking across the border to the United States.
-He fought in the Civil War for the 30th Maine Infantry some 30 years later as a substitute for someone who paid him to serve in their place.
-J. Gottlieb Nagele of Wurttemburg, Germany, immigrated to Philadelphia in 1853 and served in the 75th Pennsylvania Volunteers during the War.
-William Bubar served in the 1st Maine Volunteer Infantry in and around Washington, DC.
-Gottlieb Nagele's and Francis Wells' regiments were both at the Battle of Chancellorsville.
+Four of my great-grandfathers served in the American Civil War for the Union.
+Francis Wells, fought at Gettysburg in the 99th PA Infantry.
+He was shot at Boynton Plank Road, resulting in the loss of his leg.
+J. Gottlieb Nagele of Wurttemburg, Germany, immigrated to Philadelphia in 1853 and served in the 75th Pennsylvania Volunteers.
+William Bubar served in the 1st Maine Volunteer Infantry.

 - Stuttgart, Württemberg, Germany